-Soluble fiber forms a thick gel that helps to properly form the stool in the digestive tract and move it through the bowel; it also adds bulk to the stool.
+Soluble fiber forms a thick gel that helps to properly form the stool in the digestive tract and move it through the bowel.
+It also adds bulk to the stool.
 Because it slows the stool’s transit time, it helps to prevent diarrhea.
 Soluble fiber also prevents constipation, because the colon becomes filled with gel, as opposed to being clenched tightly around dry, hard stools.
-Basically, fiber moves bulk through the intestines and helps to balance the pH (acidity) level in the intestines.
+Basically, fiber moves bulk through the intestines and helps to balance the acidity level in the intestines.
 It is also helps to keep healthy the good bacteria that live in your digestive tract.
-In particular, one type of plant fiber, fructooligosaccharides (FOS), feed these good bacteria.

 Recommended Fiber Intake